pchiorean/Indentz/README.md

 #### **GuidesAdd**

-If any page objects are selected, we add guides around them.
+If any page objects are selected, it adds guides around them.

 If nothing is selected, guides are added to the page edges and the middle of the page margins.
 A second run deletes the guides.

-_Tip:_ If **Opt** is also pressed, we'll use spread guides.
+_Tip:_ If **Opt** is also pressed, it will use spread guides.

 #### **GuidesCollect**